 The work of the IEF is divided into broad regional support projects and specific country based activities.
-A range of activities have been undertaken including construction of an egg farm in Swaziland to provide eggs for orphans and vulnerable children across rural Swaziland, and the organisation and delivery of training seminars and workshops to promote increased egg consumption in target countries.
-Projects were undertaken to achieve a range of IEF objectives including:
+A range of activities have been undertaken including the doubling in output of the egg farm in Swaziland and the doubling of the number of children who receive eggs as high quality protein through the distribution network of 32 feeding stations across rural Swaziland.